-This is a major advancement in the treatment of onychomycosis with over 80% success rate.
-The laser light is used to penetrate the skin and nail plate to destroy the fungus in a series of treatments without damaging the nail or skin itself.
+Laser is a major advancement in the treatment of fungal nail infections with an over 80% success rate, as published in clinical trials.
+Laser light is used to penetrate the nail plate, destroy the fungus in a series of treatments without damaging the nail or the skin around it.
 The procedure is pain-free and there are no side effects.
 After the treatment, the nail is able to grow out free of infection.

-A medicated nail lacquer is applied to the nails daily for a long period.
-There are no side effects, although you must take care to avoid application to the adjacent skin as this can cause irritation.
-Application of topical agents is quite a laborious task and there are generally compliance factors to consider.
-Also at times, daily application isn’t possible due to difficulty bending (particularly with elderly).
+A medicated nail lacquer is applied to the nails daily for a long period, often multiple times per day.
+There are no side effects, although you must take care to avoid the lacquer touching the surrounding skin, as this can cause irritation.
+Applying these lacquers and creams is a laborious task and many people struggle to keep it up, especially as you don’t see any instant results.
+This treatment is not suitable for anyone that struggles to reach their feet.